 Application must be made between 8:00 a.m. and 4:00 p.m., Monday through Friday.
 (Allow 15-20 minutes for application process) There is a statutory five-day waiting period, exclusive of the day of application, required from the time of application until the license is issued.
 For example, if an application is completed on the 10th of a month, the license will be issued and can be used on the 16th of the month.
 Counting the day after issuance date, the marriage license is valid for exactly 30 days, and must be used in that period of time.
 Since the license is valid for 30 days after issuance, application can be made up to 35 days ahead of the ceremony, but no further in advance.
 Licenses cannot leave the Clerks office until the license becomes effective.
 Couples should take into account that the office is not open Saturdays, Sundays or legal holidays.
 For example, if a couple is planning to be married on a Saturday, application would have to be made at least by the Friday preceding the week of the marriage to be able to pick up the license during office hours.
 BEST "RULE OF THUMB" (considering weekends, etc.): Apply no less than 7 days before and no more than 35 days before the ceremony.
 A 5-day waiting period is required by law, but may be waived by the County Clerk if the applicant pays an additional $25 to cover the processing cost.

-Though preferred, it is not necessary for bride and groom to both be present at time of application.
-However, the statutory five-day waiting period will not begin until both individuals have signed.
+Though preferred, it is not necessary for bride and groom to both be present at same time of application.
+However, the statutory five-day waiting period will not begin until both individuals have signed-which MUST be done in person.
 You will need to provide documentary proof of identification and residence.
 Standard proof of this is a drivers license, showing photo for identification and reflecting your CURRENT ADDRESS.
 If a current address is not shown on the drivers license, two pieces of mail with current address must be presented.

 Certified copy of birth certificate required for all applicants.
 The certified copy is that copy which has been obtained from the *County or **State level office where vital records are held and who are authorized to issue certified copies of such records.
 We CANNOT accept photocopies, certificates issued by hospitals, baptismal record, Birth Registration Notification forms, etc. Some birth certificates do not include the parents FULL names.
 In those cases, applicants must be able to state their parents full names (full first, full middle and mothers maiden names), correctly spelled.